elithril/Atmos/README.md

+# Move camera and object along a line in an environment

+Utilisation of curve and extrudeGeometry coupled with useFrame in order to move a group along a line which we created thanks to CatmullRomCurve3.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.